prajwalsin/USACO-/README.md

 # USACO-
-This Repository contains my accepted solutions for USACO Guide Problems
+This Repository contains my accepted solutions for USACO-Gold Problems